andrewdenty/blog/_posts/2020-09-02-how-to-design-for-the-almost-offline-edge-case.markdown

 Here’s a lesson on designing for edge cases that I learned while travelling around Greece this summer.

-We were lucky enough to be able to hike in the northern mountainous region of Zagoria and then spend some time on the island of the Milos where we mostly ate too much and sat on the beach.
+We were lucky enough to be able to hike in the northern mountainous region of [Zagoria](https://www.parttimebackpacker.com/blog/2016/6/27/zagoria-greeces-hidden-wilderness){:target="_blank"} and then spend some time on the island of the Milos where we mostly ate too much and sat on the beach.
 Either way, this post is not about my holiday, but about a usability edge case that it exposed me to…

 Most of the islands and remote areas in Greece have very patchy reception.
 For the most part, seeing ‘3G’ on your phone essentially means no data, and ‘4G’ means slow, unreliable data.
 Eventually, you may be able to load a light web page, but this is mostly going to be a torturous experience.